Top 10 Things To Do In The Cook Islands

 View of Arorangi from Mount Raemaru Rarotonga Cook Islands

-4. Dive In Pristine Waters
+4. Scuba Dive in pristine Waters

 Diving in Rarotonga Cook Islands sea turtles